awesomesosman/Test/README.md

 ## Design

-My initial mockups investigated how the two performance indicators varied according to height and weight respectively, in separate bubble charts.
+My initial mockups investigated how the two performance indicators varied according to height and weight respectively, in separate bubble charts, created in excel for easy sketching.
 During exploratory data analysis, I also experimented using multiple lines to denote batting average and home runs for each chart.
 However, I felt this confusing and thus did not seek feedback on them, instead, only seeking feedback on the bubble charts.

 ###### Initial Design:
 ![Initial Visualisation](/Initial Visualisation.png)